-This concentration and willingness to put aside distraction to read is the perfect practice to build her attention span.
+This concentration and willingness to put aside distractions to read is the perfect practice to build her attention span.

 Being able to focus serves her well down the line.
 She remains steadfast in her goals, doesn’t get easily distracted, and is less likely to give up when things get hard.
 She knows how to hunker down and get to work, and can tolerate long stretches of focus and even discomfort.

 While movies and television feature constant movement and sounds, books require her to fill in the blanks and imagine what’s going on.
-She’s free to interpret words and illustrations on her own terms, and even encourages her to create and predict her own story line.
+She’s free to interpret words and illustrations on her terms and even encourages her to create and predict her own storyline.

-This creativity will help her think “outside the box” throughout school and into adulthood.
-Not merely a passive consumer of content, she’ll actually be the one creating new ideas and solutions.
+This creativity can help her think “outside the box” throughout school and into adulthood.
+Not merely a passive consumer of content, she’ll likely be the one creating new ideas and solutions.

 5. Expanding chain of knowledge

-Reading is like setting off a domino chain, starting with just one little clink only to cascade into more knowledge your child will learn.
+Reading is like setting off a domino chain, starting with just one little clink only to cascade into more knowledge your child can learn.

 For instance, reading to her now about trucks can seem insignificant.
-But because she was introduced to trucks, she’ll then want to learn about other automobiles.
+But because she was introduced to trucks, she then wants to learn about other automobiles.
 She then wants to learn more about the bridges they travel on, including their construction and what makes them hold.